 Functionalisation of Virus-Like Particles Enhances Antitumour Immune Responses

-In vivo evaluation of mannosylated gp100 VLPs. mice were vaccinated on day 0 and 21 with 100 μg VLP or cPBS negative control, each including 25 μg CpG.
+In vivo evaluation of gp100 VLPs. (a) Timeline of cytotoxicity assay. mice were vaccinated on day 0 and 21 with 100 μg VLP, cPBS negative control or gp100 peptide at a molar equivalent to gp100 within gp100.3L, each including 25 μg CpG.
 On day 28, mice were injected with 1 × 107 fluorescently labelled target cells, either pulsed with human gp100, murine gp100 peptide or left unpulsed.
-Mice were culled 40 hr after target cell injection, and target cells were analysed.
-Percentage of specific lysis of (a) human gp100 and (b) murine gp100 target cells normalised against the cPBS group.
-Statistical significance displayed is the comparison between VP60- and gp100-vaccinated mice as determined by one-way ANOVA with Tukey’s post hoc tests, . mice were injected s.c. with 5 × 105 B16.gp33 tumour cells.
+Mice were culled 48 hr after target cell injection, and target cells were analysed.
+Percentage of specific lysis of (b) human gp100 and (c) murine gp100 target cells normalised against the cPBS group.
+Statistical significance for cytotoxicity is the comparison between VP60- and gp100-vaccinated mice as determined by one-way ANOVA with Tukey’s post hoc tests, , . (d) Vaccination strategy: mice were injected s.c. with 5 × 105 B16.gp33 tumour cells.
 On day 5, mice were vaccinated with 100 μg VLP or cPBS negative control, each including 25 μg CpG.
-The graphs show the (c) mean tumour growth rate or (d) survival proportions.
-Significance was determined using a log-rank (Mantel-Cox) test, , .
+The graphs show the (e) mean tumour growth rate or (f) survival proportions.
+Significance was determined using a log-rank (Mantel-Cox) test, .